anayrat/blog/content/post/2018/2018-05-01-PG11-hot-index-fonctionnels-3.md

 +++
-title = "PostgreSQL and heap-only-tuples updates - part 3"
+title = "PostgreSQL et updates heap-only-tuples - partie 3"
-date = 2018-04-25T14:09:22+02:00
+date = 2018-11-26T08:00:00+01:00
-draft = true
+draft = false
-summary = "Impact on performances"
+summary = "Impact sur les performances"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.